deciding/modern-cpp-tutorial/book/en-us/07-thread.md

 - Relaxed ordering: `shared_ptr` which has a reference counter.
 The order is not important
 - Release-Acquire ordering: operations in the critical section is visible to other threads which acquires it. `std::mutex`
 - Release-Consume ordering: producer-consumer model. only the operator or functions with dependencies on the `load` has all memory modifications visible.
 - Sequentially-consistent ordering: In addition to Release-Acquire, establish a single total modification order of all atomic operations that are so tagged.
+Sequential ordering may be necessary for multiple producer-multiple consumer situations where all consumers must observe the actions of all producers occurring in the same order.

 ## Conclusion